 The four points discussed here are just a few of the benefits that CDN monitoring adds to a company's overall monitoring strategy.
 CDN observability enables businesses to understand whether a high web page response time is due to objects that are either not cached or not cached for longer duration.
 Evaluating the cache hit/miss ratio provides a clearer understanding of performance.

-Ready to discover how CDN observability can help improve your own business?
-Learn more about CDN observability here!
+Ready to discover how CDN Monitoring can help improve your own business?
+Learn more about CDN Monitoring here!